SysKitTeam/docs-monitor/product-updates/syskit-8-2-release-note.md

 ## Improvements

-* New and improved **design of emails and alerts** sent by SysKit.
+* New and improved **design of emails and alerts** sent by Syskit.
 * With the **Duplicate Monitoring Template** option, now you can easily create a copy of any Monitoring Template and adjust it according to your preferences.
 * Completely refactored and optimized **AD Integration** system job.
 Now it’s even better and faster!
 Event logging for this system job is also improved.
 * Reorganized and improved **verbose event logging** and **database log** options that reveal detailed event entries for troubleshooting.
 The verbose event logging **warning** now shows if any of the available options has been enabled.
-* Better SysKit Service account validation in the Configuration Wizard.
+* Better Syskit Service account validation in the Configuration Wizard.
 * Search has been optimized through the loaded Performance Counters list in Template Wizard.
 * Loading dialogs, indicating that the application is processing user input, have been added where necessary.
 * The unnecessary condition for SQL permissions in the Configuration Wizard has been removed.
-* The **auto-growth setting** for the SysKit database was set to a fixed number of megabytes because it can get quite large over time.
+* The **auto-growth setting** for the Syskit database was set to a fixed number of megabytes because it can get quite large over time.

 ## Bug Fixes

-* Users who weren’t members of the Local Administrators security group on SysKit’s app server couldn’t start the application.
+* Users who weren’t members of the Local Administrators security group on Syskit’s app server couldn’t start the application.
 * Deletion of old Performance Counter Alerts was not performed during the upgrade.
 * Application Concurrent Usage summarization was not working in automatic mode because of incorrect UTC time zone handling.
-* Users’ multiple simultaneous remote connections using Remote Desktop Services were not registered correctly by SysKit in some cases.
+* Users’ multiple simultaneous remote connections using Remote Desktop Services were not registered correctly by Syskit in some cases.
 * Citrix Gather Mode was incorrectly set for monitored Citrix servers in some cases.